njmiklos/thesis-scripts-har-smart-home/README.md

 - Choose where to store your environments.
 I like having a dedicated `venvs` directory in my home folder, which you can also create: `mkdir ~/venvs`.
 - Create a virtual environment in the directory called `shproject` (you can choose a different name, it is only meant to mean something to you because you will be using it): `python3 -m venv ~/venvs/shproject`.
 To work in it, you need to activate it: `source ~/venvs/shproject/bin/activate`.
 You can see if the environment is active if its name is in the parentheses in front of you username in the terminal, e.g., `(shproject) user@hostname:~$`.
 When you are done working in the environment, deactivate it with `deactivate` (`(shproject)` will vanish).
 2. b.
 Activate the virtual environment.
-3. Optional, recommended: Upgrade pip with `pip install --upgrade pip`.
+3. Optional, recommended: Upgrade pip with `pip install --upgrade pip` within the virtual environment.
 4. Navigate to the project's root directory: `cd thesis-scripts-har-smart-home`.
-5. Install all required packages: `pip install -r requirements.txt`.
+5. Install all required packages within the virtual environment: `pip install -r requirements.txt`.
 6. Optional, recommended: Verify the installation by listing all packages within the virtual environment: `pip list`.
 The list should match the content of `requirements.txt`.
 ## 4. Create an `.env` File
 To run the scripts, you must create a `.env` file with environment variables for paths and database credentials.
 The `.env` file is not included in this repository to protect privacy and security.